Estimated reading time: 8 minutes

 9. Celebrates Successes

-Rewarding performance, showing employees appreciation and celebrating successes helps to keep team members engaged.
+Rewarding performance, showing employees appreciation, and celebrating successes help to keep team members motivated and engaged.

 10. Have Balanced Priorities

-Leaders have a good understanding of their personal priorities and are able to keep all aspects of their lives balanced.
+Leaders have a good understanding of their personal priorities and can keep all aspects of their lives balanced.

 They understand the importance of setting personal boundaries and giving family as much focus and attention as their professional responsibilities.